 From time to time, we may be involved in disputes and legal or administrative proceedings in the ordinary course of our business, including actions with respect to breach of contract, labor and employment claims, copyright, trademark, patent infringement, bankruptcy and other matters.
-We are not a party to any material ongoing legal or administrative proceedings.
+Other than the disputes with certain non-controlling shareholders discussed below, we are not a party to any material ongoing legal or administrative proceedings as of the date of this annual report.

-In 2019, due to disagreements with certain non-controlling shareholders on operational matters, some non-controlling shareholders illegally detained our inventories in our Dealerships and significant uncertainty arises on the realizability and collectability of the prepayments to purchase used cars for these Dealerships and amounts due from these non-controlling shareholders.
-Considering the factor, we wrote down \$17.8 million inventory, and wrote off US\$22.3 million prepayments for the year ended December 31, 2019.
-We are in the process of negotiating with these non-controlling shareholders and initiated legal proceedings where necessary.
+In 2019, due to disagreements with certain non-controlling shareholders on operational matters, some non-controlling shareholders detained our inventories in our Dealerships and significant uncertainty arose on the realizability and collectability of the prepayments to purchase used cars for these Dealerships and amounts due from these non-controlling shareholders.
+Therefore, we wrote down \$17.8 million of inventory, and wrote off US\$22.3 million ofprepayments for the year ended December 31, 2019.
+By early 2021, we reached agreement with a majority of the non-controlling shareholders to settle the disputes over the allocation of assets and confirm our mutual commitment to the growth and revamp of our car sale business.
+The net impact on the recoverable amounts of the previously detained and impaired assets was \$2,921, which have been recorded as a reduction of general and administrative expense for the year ended December 31, 2020.